WaylonWalker/waylonwalkerv2/src/pages/blog/expand-one-line-links.md

 markdown.
 For this I am going to use a language I am more familiar with, python, and do this inside of github actions just before build time so that the markdown I write stays the same, the cards will only be rendered in prod.

+## Why Python 🐍

+Python is my every day what I know, I work much more efficiently and cleanly with it.
+Also the more I blog the more abstractions I am seeing and the lazier I am getting.
+Things like description, SEO, cover images are all getting automated.
+Gatsby really doesn't like to run when some of those things are missing, probably due to my lack of JS error handling skills.
+I find it much easier to load up all the pages and patch up the frontmatter in python before build time.

+I am kinda curious if eventually I can re-create everything I need in python because I am honestly not using react for much more than a glorfied templating system, besides search.
+If I can pre-render everything in python

+## What do you think??

+Do they look good?
+Could they be better?